 The district court did not abuse its discretion when it denied plaintiffs' motion to supplement the record; nor should this Court grant plaintiffs' motion to supplement the record in this Court.
 The principal issue on appeal is whether the district court correctly held that plaintiffs' attempts to set aside the Third Amendment are barred by HERA.
 The administrative record is irrelevant to that question, as the district court correctly concluded.
-Dkt.51, at 21-22 (JA).
+Dkt.51, at 21-22 (J.A.336-37).

 The applicability of HERA's jurisdictional bars does not depend on the rationale for actions taken by FHFA as conservator of the enterprises.
-As the district court observed, "[t]he extraordinary breadth of HERA's statutory grant to FHFA as a conservator or receiver for the [enterprises], likely due to the bill's enactment during an unprecedented crisis in the housing market, . . . coupled with the anti-injunction provision, narrows the Court's jurisdictional analysis to what the Third Amendment entails, rather than why FHFA executed the Third Amendment."
-Dkt.51, at 21(JA) (internal citation omitted).
+As the district court observed, "[t]he extraordinary breadth of HERA's statutory grant to FHFA as a conservator or receiver for the [enterprises], likely due to the bill's enactment during an unprecedented crisis in the housing market, . . . coupled with the anti-injunction provision, narrows the Court's jurisdictional analysis to what the Third Amendment to show "that there is an identifiable class of cases in which application of [the rule] will necessarily constitute a taking."
+Id. at 128 n.5.

+entails, rather than why FHFA executed the Third Amendment."
+Dkt.51, at 21(J.A.336) (internal citation omitted).
 Nor do FHFA's or Treasury's motives matter with respect to the applicability of HERA's transfer-of-shareholder-rights' provision, a purely legal question that does not in any way turn on the character of or basis for FHFA's actions.